- News and insights

 David Goodfellow, Head of Financial Planning at CGWM, offers five questions to ask yourself if you want to protect your cash from inflation or if you are thinking about investing during inflation.

-Why low interest rates and high inflation are a threat to cash
+Why high inflation and comparatively lower interest rates are a threat to cash

-Savers are struggling to obtain even very low returns on their cash deposits[i].
-Savings accounts are failing to pay much more than 1% per annum gross (net 0.60% for higher rate taxpayers and 0.55% for highest rate payers) for those willing to lock their money away for a minimum of 12 months, and even less for those wanting instant access to their money.
+While interest rates have been going up lately, inflation has been rising at a much faster rate.
+Savings accounts are failing to pay much more than 3% per annum gross (net 1.80% for higher rate taxpayers and 1.65% for highest rate payers) for those willing to lock their money away for a minimum of 12 months, and much less for those wanting instant access to their money (as at August 2022).

 Five questions to ask to protect your cash from inflation